7.3 Sport, youth fitness and physical activity

 A specific target group in the bill 'Government support to sport activities' (Statens stöd till idrotten) is young people with disabilities.
 The bill states that young people with disabilities are underrepresented within organised sports activities, and that they tend to quit exercising earlier than others do in their age group.
 For that reason, sports associations need to increase their efforts to create activities that are more inclusive and where even children and young people with disabilities can feel included.
 This means that children and young people with disabilities, who can exercise and compete with children and young people without disabilities, should be encouraged and supported to do so.

-The government’s support to sports amounts in 2019 to roughly 200 million euros (2.1 billion SEK).
-In 2017, about 56 million euros (585 million SEK) were distributed as local activity support (lokalt aktivitetetstöd) for organised sports activities for children and young people between 7 and 25 years of age.
+The government’s support to sports amounts in 2020 to roughly 360 million euros (3.6 billion SEK).
+In 2020, about 48 million euros (481 million SEK) were distributed as local activity support (lokalt aktivitetstöd) for organised sports activities for children and young people between 7 and 25 years of age.
 According to the Swedish Sports Confederation, grants can be allocated to sport activities which involve performance and competitive oriented sport, health and fitness oriented sport, and to recreational sport in which a central element of physical activity is included.

 Targeted initiatives are a part of the government’s support.
-One such initiative is the Lift for Sport (Idrottslyftet), launched in 2007.
-The Swedish Sports Confederation is responsible for the Lift for Sport programme, intended for getting children to try out sports activities, as well as encouraging older youngsters to continue with sports.
+One such initiative was the Lift for Sport (Idrottslyftet), launched in 2007 and ended in 2019.
+The Swedish Sports Confederation has been responsible for the Lift for Sport programme.
+The aim was getting children to try out sports activities, as well as encouraging older youngsters to continue with sports.
 Lift for Sport has been applied for more than 10 000 clubs and attracted more than 800 000 participants.
 The government grant in 2019 was about 54 million euros (569 million SEK).
+With the introduction of new forms of support for sports in the spring of 2020, Idrottslyftet was completed as a special development effort aimed at children's and youth sports.

 Evaluations have been conducted on a regular basis since the start of the Lift for Sport.
 The overall picture is that both the Confederation and the associations are experiencing Lift for Sport as a very positive initiative.
 The support has enabled the associations to develop and renew their activities for children and young people.